Lixkote/RectifyPad/README.md

-# WritePad
+# FluentPad
-The WritePad app is a modern Windows app written in C#.
+The FluentPad app is a modern Windows app written in C#.
 It is free and open source.
 The app provides simmilar functionality, as standard Windows WordPad program.